Thakazhi Sivasankara Pillai: Literary career

 In 1956, Pillai published his love epic Chemmeen (Prawns), which was a departure from his earlier line of realism and the novel received critical acclaim, becoming the first post-colonial Indian novel to be translated into English; the English translation was accepted into the Indian Series of UNESCO Collection of Representative Works.
 It told a tragic love story against the backdrop of a fishing village in Alappuzha.
 The novel and its film adaptation, also titled Chemmeen (1965), earned him national and international fame.
 Chemmeen was translated into 19 world languages and adapted into film in 15 countries.
 The film adaptation, directed by Ramu Kariat, won the National Film Award for Best Feature Film in 1965.
 His next notable work was Enippadikal (Rungs of the Ladder), published in 1964, which traces the careerism of an ambitious bureaucrat whose lust for power and position becomes his own undoing.
 The novel was adapted into a movie in 1973 by Thoppil Bhasi.
 Anubhavangal Paalichakal, another novel he published in 1966, was also made into a feature film by K. S. Sethumadhavan, in 1971, with Sathyan, Prem Nazir and Sheela in the lead roles.
 The story "Vellapokkathil", written in the mid-1960s, is considered one of his best stories.
 It was adapted into a short film of the same name by Jayaraj in 2007.

 Pillai wrote Kayar (Coir) in 1978, a long novel extending to over 1000 pages, covering the history of several generations in Kuttanad for over 200 years and is considered by many as his masterpiece, n spite of the popularity of Chemmeen.
-The novel deals with hundreds of characters over four generations, bringing back to life an axial period (1885–1971) during which feudalism, matriliny, and bonded labour gave way to conjugal life and to universal access to land ownership, and later, to decolonisation and the industrial revolution of the 1960s.
+The novel deals with hundreds of characters over four generations, bringing back to life an axial period (1885–1971) during which feudalism, matriliny, and bonded labour gave way to conjugal life and to universal access to land ownership, and later, to decolonisation.